Loading...

 Led Zeppelin, Physical Graffiti.
 (3) 180 Gram Swan Song LPs, $64.98

-In January, 1974, and less than a year following the release of Houses of the Holy, Led Zeppelin convened at Headley Grange to begin work on the band's next album, which was still unnamed at that point.
+In January, 1974, and less than a year following the release of Houses of the Holy, Led Zeppelin convened at Headley Grange to begin work on their yet to be named sixth studio album.
 Headley Grange had become their go-to recording location, and the expansive manor house afforded the band not only a great performance space with excellent acoustics, but also allowed them to share living quarters and write new songs as their recordings evolved.
 They'd previously recorded most of Led Zeppelin III, IV, and Houses of the Holy at Headley Grange, and quickly wrote and recorded eight new songs within the space of two months.
-But soon realized something of a conundrum: they had too many good songs for a single LP, but not enough for a double.
-The band had never released a double LP, but had a number of unreleased recordings from LZ III, IV, and HOTH that thematically fit very well with the new album tracks.
-The band spent much of the following summer mixing the finished album, which ultimately became Physical Graffiti.
+Ron Nevison engineered the recordings, and as usual, Jimmy Page produced.
+Page soon came to the realization that Zeppelin had something of a conundrum: there were too many good songs for a single LP, but not enough to fill a double album.
+He also realized the band had a number of previously unreleased recordings from LZ III, IV, and HOTH that were a good fit thematically with the new tracks.
+Page got to work finalizing the track list, and Keith Harwood spent much of the summer recording overdubs and mixing the finished album at Olympic Studios, which ultimately became Physical Graffiti.

-Physical Graffiti was released in February, 1975, and was the band's first release on their new Swan Song label.
-It debuted at number one on the UK Billboard album charts, and quickly reached the number one position in the US as well—it was the first album ever to ship platinum strictly from advance orders.
-Physical Graffiti had been intended for release in late 1974, but designer Peter Corriston's iconic album art proved exceptionally difficult for the printer to execute.
-It featured an image of a New York City tenement building in the East Village, with die-cut windows that allowed the album's printed inner sleeves to be interchangeably inserted for differing visual effects.
-Upon Physical Graffiti's arrival on record shelves, the album sold briskly, and for a while even outpaced that of Led Zeppelin's biggest selling album, Led Zeppelin IV.
+Physical Graffiti was released in February, 1975, and was the band's first album on their new Swan Song label.
+It debuted at number one on the UK Billboard album charts, and quickly reached the number one position in the US as well—it became the first album to ever ship platinum strictly from advance orders.
+Physical Graffiti had been intended for release in late 1974, but aligning the jacket's die-cut windows in designer Peter Corriston's iconic album art proved exceptionally difficult for the printer to execute.
+Upon Physical Graffiti's eventual arrival on record shelves, the album sold briskly, and for a while even outpaced that of Led Zeppelin's biggest selling album, Led Zeppelin IV.
 Physical Graffiti was met with an abundance of critical praise, and Robert Plant has stated that the album definitely represents Led Zeppelin at its creative peak.

 Track List: